-Important: This is an archived blog post, kept for historic reasons.
-Please note that this information might be terribly outdated.
+Important: This is an archived blog post, kept for historical reasons.
+Please note that this information might be outdated.

 Update / August 13th 2020: BuckleScript is now called ReScript.
 More infos here